 As an expression of its commitment to historic Christianity from a Wesleyan perspective, the School of Theology and Christian Ministries equips women and men for lives of faith and service in the world and in the church.
 Christian praxis is developed through integrative reflection on the Bible, theology, history, philosophy, ethics, and contemporary society.

 The two departments in this School are Philosophy and Religion.
 Majors available in the School, by department:

 Department of Philosophy

 Majors

 Bachelor of Arts, Philosophy Bachelor of Arts, Philosophy and Religion

 Minors

 Philosophy

 Department of Religion

 Majors

+Bachelor of Arts, Biblical Studies

 Bachelor of Arts, Christian Ministry

+Bachelor of Arts, Intercultural Ministry (Missions)

 Bachelor of Arts, Philosophy and Religion (see Department of Philosophy)

+Bachelor of Arts, Youth Ministry

 Minors

 Bible

 Biblical Languages

 Children's Ministries

 Christian Education

 Christian Ministry

+Evangelism

 Missions

+Parachurch Ministries

 Pastoral Ministries

 Theology

 Worship Leadership

 Youth Ministries

 Descriptions of majors, areas of emphasis, minors, and other programs are found in this chapter, while course descriptions are found at the end of the catalog, arranged alphabetically by discipline.

 Learning Objectives: